 So, here, assuming that the signer had not intended for the single sentence to be omitted but signed the amended agreement because she was unaware of the omission of the sentence, had the signer retained counsel to review the draft agreement and had counsel pointed out that the sentence was omitted and restored it to the amended agreement, the signer would have benefitted to the tune of $200,000.

 With all due respect, failing to have the draft amended agreement reviewed by legal counsel was penny wise and pound foolish, and if the facts given to me were correct cost the signer $200,000.
+When it will only be an hour or two of time, legal document review makes sense for all draft agreements.

 Quote of the day: